BloodRayne to return from the dead as Ziggurat acquires rights

 Ziggurat Interactive has purchased the sexy vampire BloodRayne video game franchise and other properties from Majesco in a bid to bring some retro PC titles back from the dead.

 Ziggurat is working with Terminal Reality, the original developer of the BloodRayne series, to improve some existing titles on the PC and to explore new games in the BloodRayne universe.
-The original third-person horror action series BloodRayne, published by Majesco Entertainment in 2002, introduced gamers to Rayne, a brutal half-vampire beauty traveling the world to foil Nazi plans, battle supernatural threats, and uncover more about her own complex past.
+The original is a third-person horror action series that Majesco Entertainment published in 2002.
+Rayne is a brutal half-vampire woman traveling the world to foil Nazi plans, battle supernatural threats, and uncover more about of her past.
 It combined Nazi killing with a highly sexualized female vampire — a formula in the good old days for a popular game.
 Ziggurat is the latest game company to test the evergreen appeal of sexy vampires, which persists in pop culture alongside zombies as our favorite frights.

-Denver, Colorado-based Ziggurat Interactive was recently formed by entrepreneur Wade Rosen as a publisher of multiplatform retro and modern games.
-Ziggurat also purchased Advent Rising, Raze’s Hell, and Flip’s Twisted World, which now join Ziggurat’s catalog of more than 200 intellectual properties.
+The Denver, Colorado-based Ziggurat Interactive was recently formed by entrepreneur Wade Rosen as a publisher of multiplatform retro and modern games.
+Ziggurat also purchased Advent Rising, Raze’s Hell, and Flip’s Twisted World, which now join Ziggurat’s catalog of more than 200 properties.

 Ziggurat Interactive said it will update the PC versions of the BloodRayne games for better compatibility and other improvements.
 Ziggurat is also developing plans to further explore and expand BloodRayne’s universe.